Ground Fault Causes, Effects, Example, Explanation

 As the grounding is done for balancing the voltages of all three phases so if a ground fault occurs in a three-phase system the voltage unbalance will occur which may disturb all loads.

-All electrical and electronics circuits (both AC and DC) need a reference potential of zero volts.
-Especially in electronic circuit grounding is provided to make reference zero potential.
-It also known as virtual grounding.
+All electrical and electronic circuits (both AC and DC) need a reference potential of zero volts.
+Especially in electronic circuits grounding is provided to make reference zero potential.
+It is also known as virtual grounding.

 Thank you for visiting the website. keep visiting for more updates.